utkarshcmu/grafana.org/content/blog/2017-10-06-timeshift-ep16.md

 <hr />
 <br />
 #### What do you think?
+That's a wrap!
 How are we doing?
 Submit a comment on this article below, or post something at our [community forum](http://community.grafana.com?utm_source=blog&utm_campaign=timeshift_16).
 Help us make these weekly roundups better!

 Follow us on [Twitter](http://twitter.com/grafana), like us on [Facebook](http://facebook.com/grafana), and join the [Grafana Labs community](http://grafana.com/signup?utm_source=blog&utm_campaign=timeshift_16).